 Holiday weight gain is something very real and it starts every October, according to a new study.
-The same research concluded that it takes an average five months to drop the extra holiday pounds.
+The same research concluded that it takes an average of five months to drop the extra holiday pounds.

-The research published by Cornell University was conducted on 3,000 people from The United States, Germany, and Japan.
-This lead them to believe that holiday weight gain doesn’t only affect Americans.
-Also, it can be very tough to shed the extra pounds you accumulate on Halloween and Christmas/New Year – according to the scientists it takes about five months.
+The research published by Cornell University was conducted on 3,000 people from the United States, Germany, and Japan.
+This led them to believe that holiday weight gain doesn’t only affect Americans.
+Also, it can be very tough to shed the extra pounds you accumulate on Halloween and Christmas/New Year - according to the scientists it takes about five months.
 So what can you do in order to preserve your weight and keep those extra inches off?
-Observe the way your eating patterns change starting October.
+Observe the way your eating patterns change starting in October.

 The new study was led by Cornell’s Food and Brand Lab and supported by scientists in Finland and France.
 The data they analyzed consisted of daily weigh-ins of costumers who bought a certain wireless scale.
-All of the participants agreed to have their measurements collected and analyzed by the scientists.
+All of the participants agreed to have their measurements collected and analyzed by scientists.